user999987/MY_NOTES/System Design/07KVStore.md

 * W + R > N, strong consistency is is guaranteed because there must be at least one overlapping node that has the latest data to ensure consistency.
 * R = 1, W = N, fast read
 * R = N, W = 1, fast write

+### Inconsistency resolution: versioning
+To resolve the issue, we need a versioning system that can detect and reconcile conflicts.